dashxhq/dashx-java/README.md

 # DashX SDK for Java

 ## Usage (Spring Boot)
-Add the following to your build `build.gradle.kts` file:
+Add the following to your `build.gradle.kts` file:

 ```
 implementation("com.dashx:dashx:1.0.0")